Skip to content

 Moving, resizing, rotating

-Select a furniture item on the grid by clicking it.
+Click a furniture item on the grid to select it.
 Handles appear for every operation:

-• Resize — drag one of the eight resize handles: four corners, four edges (cardinal directions).
-The defaults match typical real-world dimensions, but real rooms are full of non-standard furniture — resize to match what you actually have.
+• Resize: drag one of the eight resize handles (four corners, four edges).
+The defaults match typical real-world dimensions; resize to match the actual furniture in your room.

 Tip

-Use the door stickers (door-left-swing, door-right-swing, sliding-door) exactly where you've drawn Entry/Exit overlays.
-It gives future-you a visible reminder of why those overlays are there — otherwise the hatched overlay cells look arbitrary.
+Place the door stickers (door-left-swing, door-right-swing, sliding-door) exactly where you've drawn Entry/Exit overlays.
+The doorway icons make it easy to see why the hatched overlay cells are there.

 Screenshot placeholder